 1. The Lightbulb Challenge!
 We're hosting a social media challenge to recreate our Lights On logo!
 Just strike the pose, snap a photo, and post it on social media with a message of support for afterschool and the handle of the person you're challenging to participate.
 Be sure to tag #LightbulbChallenge and #LightsOnAfterschool so we can share your post!

-6. Healthy snacks.
+3. Chow down on healthy food.
 Lights On Afterschool provides a great opportunity to teach kids about nutrition and healthy eating while they enjoy a meal.
-Make sure your menu complies with the USDA meal patterns, and encourage attendees to take the No Kid Hungry pledge.
-Visit or Celebrate Health & Wellness event idea page for more information on keeping kids nourished—at a Lights On Afterschool event or all year round.
+Visit our Health & Well-Being theme page for more information on keeping kids nourished—at a Lights On Afterschool event or all year round.

 4. Show off your entrepreneurial chops.
 For a sizzling activity that will get students and families on their feet, host a pitch contest where students identify a problem, imagine a solution as a business opportunity, structure their pitch, and deliver it to a panel of judges.
 Kids learn creativity, problem-solving, and public speaking all in one fun, exciting activity.